times-software/feff10/installer.md

 **FEFF10 User Manual can be found [here](/assets/doc/feff10_users_guide.pdf).**

-Please also visit https://times-feff.stanford.edu/ to try out out some of the new features of the FEFF10/Corvus combination.
+Please also visit <a href="https://times-feff.stanford.edu/" target="_blank">https://times-feff.stanford.edu/</a> to try out out some of the new features of the FEFF10/Corvus combination.

 <em>If you are a developer and would like access to the source code, please visit the <a href="https://github.com/times-software/feff10" target="_blank"><b>github page</b></a>.</em>